Home » Recipes » Desserts » Cookies

 What Kinds of Oats to Use?

-Homemade oatmeal cookies are made with old-fashioned rolled oats.
+Homemade oatmeal raisin cookies are best made with old-fashioned rolled oats.
 Quick oats will get too soft and mushy while steel-cut oats will not often enough.
 Rolled oats give you that perfectly soft and chewy texture.

-Chewy Oatmeal Raisin Cookies on a wire cooling rack.
+Oatmeal raisin cookies on a cooling rack

 Variation Ideas